mjspriggs/overview/glossary/glossary.md

 {: #x7690468}

 A client operation that writes, deletes, or inserts data.
 Heavy API calls consume more resources than light API calls because they are affecting the data.
 See also [light API call](/docs/overview?topic=overview-glossary#x7690463).

+### high availability (HA)
+{: #x2284708}

+The ability of IT services to withstand all outages and continue providing processing capability according to some predefined service level.
+Covered outages include both planned events, such as maintenance and backups, and unplanned events, such as software failures, hardware failures, and power failures.
+See also [disaster recovery](/docs/overview?topic=overview-glossary#x2113280).

 ### host
 {: #x2002243}